passslot/cordova-plugin-passbook/doc/index.md

 ## Passbook.downloadPass

 Downloads a pass from a the provided URL and shows it to the user.
-When the pass was sucessfully downloaded and shown to the user, the `successCallback` callback executes.
+When the pass was successfully downloaded and was shown to the user, and the user either canceld or added the pass, the `passCallback` callback executes.
 If there is an error, the `errorCallback` callback executes with an error string as the parameter

     Passbook.downloadPass(url,
-                         [successCallback],
+                         [passCallback],
                          [errorCallback]);

 ### Parameters

 - __url__: The URL of the pass that should be downloaded.

-- __successCallback__: (Optional) The callback that executes when the pass is shown to the user.
+- __passCallback__: (Optional) The callback that executes when the pass is shown to the user.
+Returns the downloaded pass (passTypeIdentifier, serialNumber, passURL) and if it was added to Passbook.

 - __errorCallback__: (Optional) The callback that executes if an error occurs, e.g if Passbook is not available, the URL is invalid or no valid pass was found at the given URL.